 - 14 breakfasts.

-- 14 sets of sheets and pillow cases.(FPGK has one set of 14 available)
+- 14 sets of sheets and pillowcases (Family Promise of Greater Kingsport has one set of 14 available)

 - Showers are nice but not required.
-(FPGK will provide showers and laundry at the Day Center.)
+(Family Promise of Greater Kingsport will provide showers and laundry at the Day Center.)

 (Host Churches are often paired with Support Churches.
 Support Congregations help out by providing meals and volunteers for one or several nights during the hosting week)

-Your church members, in Christian love, will meet homeless families, serve homeless families and gain empathy for homeless families as your Guests.
-(FPGK provides training in empathy, homelessness and service.)
+Your church members, in Christian love, will meet homeless families, serve homeless families, and gain empathy for homeless families as your Guests.
+(Family Promise of Greater Kingsport provides training in compassion, homelessness, and service.)

-The Host Church Family Promise Coordinator is the most important person in the Family Promise Model.
+The Host Church Family Promise Coordinator is the most crucial person in the Family Promise Model.

 The Coordinator at your Church must:

-- No Smoking anywhere in the building.
+- The guests are not allowed to smoke anywhere in the building.
 Show Guests outside smoking areas.

 - Control of telephones.

-- Parents are completely responsible for their children.
+- Parents are entirely responsible for their children.

 - No visitors at the church.